A unified national system to consolidate HIV data

 An architecture designed for operational realities

+The system supports people living with HIV follow-up regardless of the point of care, whether at a referral hospital or a primary contact health facility.
 IASO adapts to the constraints of different levels of the health system.
-Data collection is possible in low-connectivity areas, the interface is simple and aligned with real workflows, and synchronization occurs automatically as soon as the connection is restored.
+Data collection remains possible even in low-connectivity areas, the interface is intuitive and aligned with healthcare workers’ daily practices, and synchronization occurs automatically as soon as connectivity is available.

 Together, these elements form a continuous loop feeding the national File Active database, which becomes the single backbone for HIV data management at the national level.